Written By Marc D. Grossman, Esq.

 Oil and gas companies want us to believe that they are changing for the better.
 On the surface, their efforts appear sincere and substantial.
 But a closer look reveals that the only “green” these companies care about are the profits from their planet-wrecking products.

 Earlier this year, Royal Dutch Schell announced that it plans to invest $300 million over the next three years to pay for reforestation.
 The initiative is part of Shell’s broader strategy to reduce its net carbon footprint by 2% – 3%” over the next three years and “support the transition towards a low-carbon future,” said Shell CEO Ben van Beurden.
+This shows that shell climate change science recognizes their imprint on the environment.

 Shell’s plan sounds impressive—until you consider that in 2018 alone, Shell invested $25 billion in oil and gas.
 The $300 million Shell will pay to help offset its greenhouse gas emissions is only slightly more than 1% of the company’s $24 billion annual income.